Hamzanama

-The stories, from a long-established oral tradition, were written down in Persian, the language of the courts of Persianate societies, in multiple volumes presumably in the era of Mahmud of Ghazni.
-In the West, the work is best known for the enormous illustrated manuscript commissioned by the Mughal emperor Akbar about 1562.
-The text augmented the story, as traditionally told in dastan performances.
+The stories, from a long-established oral tradition, were written down in Persian, the language of the courts of Persianate societies, in multiple volumes, presumably in the era of Mahmud of Ghazni (r.
+998–1030).
+In the West, the work is best known for the enormous illustrated manuscript, the Akbar Hamzanama, commissioned by the Mughal emperor Akbar about 1562.
+The written text augmented the story as traditionally told orally in dastan performances.
 The dastan (storytelling tradition) about Amir Hamza persists far and wide up to Bengal and Arakan, as the Mughal Empire controlled those territories.
 The longest version of the Hamzanama exists in Urdu and contains 46 volumes comprising over 45,000 pages.